 Was once a bad boy who made Cindy (a good girl) sweaty wheelie-ing her all over creation on the back of his Yamaha 500TT.
 In his 20's, competed in Gallende Ski Jumping.
 No trophy, but lived.
 In his 40's, ranked 6th and 7th nationally for Enduro racing.
 (In what we liked to call the "old, slow guys" class, but still.)

 When her flowers crowd out his hot pepper plants.
-(Him: Unreasonably proud of his Carolina Reapers and Ghost Peppers.
-Her: That's not food, that's weapons-grade).
+(Unreasonably proud of his Carolina Reapers and Ghost Peppers.)
 Also not fond of slackers, cheaters, liars, and anyone who doesn't put the tools away.

 Shania Twain and Selma Hayak.
 Note: Both have brown hair and eyes like Cindy.

 On a road trip, refuses to stop.
 Pushes everyone's bladders to the limit.
 Past the limit.
-Once made the whole family forage for sustenance in a truck stop: Slim Jims and stale Cheetos.
+Once made the whole family forage for sustenance in a truck stop: Slim Jims, stale Cheetos and mini Choc-a-Moos.
 On Christmas.

 Gruff exterior hiding heart of gold.
 Would do anything for anyone, so everyone adores him, just as soon as they get past his resting (ahem) a-hole face.
 Also: killer work ethic.
 Hardest worker you've ever met.
 Does not stop until it's done.
 Also: loyalty.
 He's not John Wayne in the John Wayne movie.
 He's John Wayne's buddy who rides back and saves John Wayne after John Wayne gets shot.